zamazan4ik/awesome-pgo/article/article.md

 Generally speaking, there is no way to predict how slow your binary will be after the instrumentation phase since it depends on a myriad of factors: the number of branches in your code, where your program spends the most time, training workload, etc. So in practice the only working solution to predict the slowdown is just benchmarking.
 Maybe one day such a tooling will be available but not today.

-TODO: write about cases when an instrumented binary is faster (I met such cases in some strange situations.
-Probably some combination of compiler optimizations does this - who knows, didn't investigate deeply such cases).
+Fun fact: *sometimes* your application **faster** after applying instrumentation!
+I met such behavior several times during my PGO tests for various applications.
+I didn't investigate such cases deeply (since it requires digging into assembly code that can be non-trivial for large applications).
+I can only guess here that such an "improvement" is possible due to initially non-optimal optimization decision in the Release mode.
+With inserting additional instrumentation routines into the code, optimization decisions made by a compiler can become a bit different, and sometimes you are lucky enough that such decision changes lead to better performance.
+Of course, you shouldn't rely on it in practice!

 #### An instrumented binary is larger

-Instrumentation PGO works by inserting into your code some counters for tracking the program execution characteristics, so your binary will be larger after the instrumentation.
-In assembler, it looks something like:
+As we've discussed above, Instrumentation PGO works by inserting into your code some counters for tracking the program execution characteristics, so your binary will be larger after the instrumentation.

-TODO: add before and after PGO instrumentation assembler for Clang and GCC: https://godbolt.org/z/ofMKzEscn

 How much binary space does it take in practice?
 Let's check it (all tests are done on the Linux machine, for C and C++ applications by default Clang is used, for Rust - Rustc):

 | Application | Release size | Instrumented size | PGO optimized size | Instrumented to Release size ratio | Language |
 |---|---|---|---|---|---|